the8472/ffcnt/README.md

 Fast file counting for spinning rust, in rust.

-ffcnt's sole purpose is to provide a faster alternative to `find /some/path/ -type f | wc -l`.
+ffcnt's purpose is to provide a faster alternative to `find /some/path/ -type f | wc -l`.
 It achieves that by looking up the extent map *of directories* and reordering recursion into the directory tree by the physical offset of the first extent of each directory.
 This greatly reduces disk seeks.

+It can also sum file sizes of plain files in a directory tree.
+This is optimized by calling `fstat()` on the paths in inode order instead of directory order under the assumption that inode tables are laid out by id.
+This is the case in the ext file system family.

 ## Requirements